COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Chemotherapy for Ewing Sarcoma

 Multidrug chemotherapy for Ewing sarcoma always includes vincristine, doxorubicin, ifosfamide, and etoposide.
-Most protocols use cyclophosphamide as well.
-Certain protocols incorporate dactinomycin.
+Most protocols also use cyclophosphamide and some incorporate dactinomycin.
 The mode of administration and dose intensity of cyclophosphamide within courses differs markedly between protocols.
-A European Intergroup Cooperative Ewing Sarcoma Study (EICESS) trial suggested that 1.2 grams of cyclophosphamide produced a similar event-free survival (EFS) compared with 6 grams of ifosfamide in patients with lower-risk disease, and identified a trend toward better EFS for patients with localized Ewing sarcoma and higher-risk disease when treatment included etoposide (GER-GPOH-EICESS-92).[Level of evidence: 1iiA] Protocols in the United States generally alternate courses of vincristine, cyclophosphamide, and doxorubicin with courses of ifosfamide/etoposide, while European protocols generally combine vincristine, doxorubicin, and an alkylating agent with or without etoposide in a single treatment cycle.
+A European Intergroup Cooperative Ewing Sarcoma Study (EICESS) trial suggested that 1.2 g of cyclophosphamide produced a similar event-free survival (EFS) compared with 6 g of ifosfamide in patients with lower-risk disease, and identified a trend toward better EFS for patients with localized Ewing sarcoma and higher-risk disease when treatment included etoposide (GER-GPOH-EICESS-92 [NCT00002516]).[Level of evidence: 1iiA]

 Treatment approaches for Ewing sarcoma titrate therapeutic aggressiveness with the goal of maximizing local control while minimizing morbidity.

-While surgery is effective and appropriate for patients who can undergo complete resection with acceptable morbidity, children who have unresectable tumors or who would suffer loss of function are treated with radiation therapy alone.
-Those who undergo gross resections with microscopic residual disease may benefit from adjuvant radiation therapy.
-Randomized trials that directly compare both modalities do not exist, and their relative roles remain controversial.
-Although retrospective institutional series suggest superior local control and survival with surgery rather than radiation therapy, most of these studies are compromised by selection bias.
-Data for patients with pelvic primary Ewing sarcoma from a North American intergroup trial showed no difference in local control or survival based on local-control modality—surgery alone, radiation therapy alone, or radiation plus surgery.
+Randomized trials that directly compare surgery and radiation therapy do not exist, and their relative roles remain controversial.
+Although retrospective institutional series suggest superior local control and survival with surgery than with radiation therapy, most of these studies are compromised by selection bias.
+An analysis using propensity scoring to adjust for clinical features that may influence the preference for surgery only, radiation only, or combined surgery and radiation demonstrated that similar EFS is achieved with each mode of local therapy after propensity adjustment.
+Data for patients with pelvic primary Ewing sarcoma from a North American intergroup trial showed no difference in local control or survival on the basis of local-control modality—surgery alone, radiation therapy alone, or surgery plus radiation therapy.

-Thus, surgery is chosen as definitive local therapy for suitable patients, but radiation therapy is appropriate for patients with unresectable disease or those who would experience functional compromise by definitive surgery.
-The possibility of impaired function needs to be measured against the possibility of second tumors in the radiation field (see below).
-Adjuvant radiation therapy should be considered for patients with residual microscopic disease, inadequate margins, or who have viable tumor in the resected specimen and close margins.
+In summary, surgery is chosen as definitive local therapy for suitable patients, but radiation therapy is appropriate for patients with unresectable disease or those who would experience functional or cosmetic compromise by definitive surgery.
+The possibility of impaired function or cosmesis needs to be measured against the possibility of second tumors in the radiation field.
+Adjuvant radiation therapy should be considered for patients with residual microscopic disease or inadequate margins.

 When preoperative assessment has suggested a high probability that surgical margins will be close or positive, preoperative radiation therapy has achieved tumor shrinkage and allowed surgical resection with clear margins.

-High-Dose Therapy With Stem Cell Rescue for Ewing Sarcoma
+High-Dose Chemotherapy With Stem Cell Support for Ewing Sarcoma

 Extraosseous Ewing Sarcoma